dasassygoat/ComputerSetupDocumentation/FileSystem.md

   - Easily adaptable but the base should serve for most situations
   - Folders and filenames should ideally be lowercase, works better with my lazy desire to not use capital letters

-Workspace based off of GO - Using D drive instead
+Workspace based off of GO - Using home folder instead
-- c:\development\bin
+- username/dev/bin
-- c:\development\pkg
+- username/dev/pkg
-- c:\development\src
+- username/development/src
-  - github.com
+  - gh
     - journeyman32
         - repo_folder
         - _other repo/project folder_
     - _other github.com usernames_
+  - gl _example for GitLab_
-- c:\development\zips
+- username/dev/zips
-- c:\development\lib
+- username/dev/lib
+_